Penumbra Guide

 Updating pcli

 No wallet needs to be generated.
-Instead, keep one’s existing wallet and reset view data.
+The existing wallet will be used automatically.

 Viewing Balances